hypercore-protocol/p2p-multiwriter-with-autobase/problems/04/readme.md

 ## Setup

-First, create a module with an `index.js` and make sure to install the following dependencies:
+As with the previous exercises, first create a module with `type: module` and an `index.js` and make sure to install the following dependencies:
 ```
 npm i corestore@next autobase random-access-memory chalk
 ```